Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: Introduction

-In Sec.
-V\!I\!I, the discussion on the Schwinger effect for the bi-local fields is given.
+In Sec.7, the discussion on the Schwinger effect for the bi-local fields is given.
 The bi-local systems are neutral or charged systems according as $|g_{(1)}|=|g_{(2)}|$ or $|g_{(1)}|\neq |g_{(2)}|$ respectively.
 The analysis of the Schwinger effect in the case of $|g_{(1)}|=|g_{(2)}|$ will give us the knowledge on the dissociation of bound states by the $E$.

-Section V\!I\!I\!I is devoted to the summary of our results.
-In the Appendices, some mathematical problems used in the text are discussed: in particular in Appendix C, the transition amplitudes between the ground states of different $E$'s are evaluated in detail for the analysis in Sec.V\!I.
+Section\,8 is devoted to the summary of our results.
+In the Appendices, some mathematical problems used in the text are discussed: in particular in Appendix C, the transition amplitudes between the ground states of different $E$'s are evaluated in detail for the analysis in Sec.6.